danstadler-pdx/grafana-alloy-pii-demo/README.md

 &nbsp;
 ### 3 - demoing via Kubernetes (FIRST STABLE VERSION NOW AVAILABLE)
 Please see [the README file in the folder "demo03-k8s"](./demo03-k8s).

+&nbsp;
+## Additional learnings
+This repo was initially meant to just quickly demo those 3 paths.
+However, along the way I learned a lot of new things about using Alloy, so maybe the demos included here will help others learn some of the same things.
+- Good general practices when using modules
+- Loading modules from remote locations (good for thinking about CICD pipelines)
+- Debugging while building alloy files
+- Deeper dive into Alloy's discovery mechanisms
+- The relationship between K8s annotations and Loki labels
+- Different "kinds" of annotations/labels; for example some labels can be designed only for shaping what happens in Alloy, but not end up in your log storage (therefore not influencing your Loki-side cardinality.)